Pop2Piano : Pop Audio-based Piano Cover Generation: Experiment

 \subsection{Training Setup}

-We train the model 2000 epoch with a batch size of 32, and the input audio is randomly extracted from the dataset with 4-beat length audio.
-The neural network is optimized using the AdaFactor\cite{shazeer2018adafactor} optimizer and its learning rate is 0.001.
+We train the model with audio extracted at random 4-beat lengths.
+We repeat this process 2000 times for the entire PSP dataset.
+Assuming that the average music has a bpm of 120, we can estimate that about 5500 hours of audio were used for training using the PSP dataset.
+The network is optimized using the AdaFactor \cite{shazeer2018adafactor} and its learning rate is 0.001.